An Open Letter to the American Zen Community

 “I heard that his female students initiated the relationships.”

-In our training, psychotherapists learn about the immense responsibility that comes with transference and counter-transference.
+In our training, psychotherapists learn about the immense responsibility that comes with transference and countertransference.
 When two individuals are in a relationship that involves both a power imbalance and real or perceived intimacy, emotions can become complex and confused.

 The female students of a male Zen priest may project intense unconscious feelings of paternal love or deity-like devotion onto their teacher.
-They may pursue closeness in a misguided attempt at merging with an enlightened being or confuse physical intimacy with spiritual intimacy.
+They may pursue closeness in a misguided attempt at merging with an enlightened being or they may confuse physical intimacy with spiritual intimacy.

 In response to these unconscious feelings and behaviors in his student the priest may get swept up in the student’s projections, which impedes his ability to respond appropriately.
 The feeling of being adored or idolized can be intoxicating and even arousing.

 It is the sacred obligation of Zen priests to be solely responsible for their students’ unconscious projections and to hold impeccable, inviolable emotional and physical boundaries.
-It is simply the most ethically imperative work they do.
+This is simply the most ethically imperative work they do.
 A lack of training or understanding on the part of the priest in no way obviates this ethical imperative because the failure to uphold these boundaries results in immense harm.

 “He ordained women, so he obviously respected them.”